In this document

 On many corporate networks, direct connections to the internet don't work (they're refused by the network administrators), except if they happen through a specific proxy.
 Web browsers and other corporate apps are preconfigured to use the proxy, so you can browse the web.
 For regular apps, like the emulator, they need to know that there's a proxy and that they need to connect to it.

--http-proxy <proxy> option when starting the emulator, to
+-http-proxy <proxy> option when starting the emulator.

-set up the appropriate redirection.
 In this case, you specify proxy information

 <proxy> in one of these formats: